ezimuel/PHPWebBench/README.md

 The graphs are generated with a file containing the data to be plotted (a csv file .dat) and a gnuplot script file (.plt).

-The graphs are generated using the PNG format as default adapter.
+The images are generated using the PNG format as default adapter.
 If you want you can specify a different file format using the --gformat option.
 For instance, if you want to generate PostScript files you can use the following command: